tanvir1546/object_detection/README.md

 Preparing our Model for Use ```exported-models\my_tflite_model\saved_model``` as ```labels.txt```.
 Trick is your delete all the extra things in lebel_map.pbtxt jst write down the class name.

-# Part 4 - How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi
+## Part 2 - Run TensorFlow Lite Object Detection Models on the Raspberry Pi